-The community in Berlin looks after the AfrikaCenter (helping migrants settle down and adjust) and some confreres also have other ministries.
+There are 2 communities in Berlin, one of which looks after the AfrikaCenter (helping migrants settle down and adjust).
+Other confreres also have other ministries.

-The communities in Haigerloch, Horstel, Munich, and Trier, are primarily for retired confreres, although some confreres still have outside ministry.
+The communities in Haigerloch (Hechingen), Hörstel, Munich, and Trier(2 communities), are primarily for retired confreres, although some confreres still have outside ministry.

-There are 118 German confreres.
-93 German confreres (+ 2 Luxemburgers) in Germany and 25 elsewhere.
+There are 109 German confreres.
+91 German confreres (incl.
+3 Luxemburgers) in Germany and 19 elsewhere.